Edu Falaschi: Career with Symbols, Angra and Almah

 Falaschi decided to take a break for almost four years.
 In the middle of 1998, he was invited by the band Symbols to produce their first album.
 The leader of the band was Tito Falaschi, his brother.
 Falaschi ended up producing the album and also being a member of the band.
 While their first album self-titled Symbols was being released, he was invited to perform in the album Ordinary Existence by Venus.
 In 2000, Symbols released their second album, called Call to the End.

 The Brazilian band Angra was looking for new members, and after a trial among other vocalists, Falaschi was invited to join the band in 2000.
 As in 2012, Falaschi left Angra due to health issues and problems within the band.

 In 2006, under the project name Almah, he released his first solo album, self-titled.
 In 2008, as a full band, Almah released their second album, Fragile Equality.

-Health-voice problems and treatment

-Falaschi performed poorly at Rock in Rio 2011, after which he started his treatment.
-He talked about this problems in an interview for a Russian website in 2012: